 Trimming a mature Oak tree every 5 – 7 years helps to enhance the health and vigor of the tree.
 Younger specimens might need a little more often as formative pruning in the early stages is critical.

 Oak trees are undoubtedly beautiful and have a myriad of benefits for you and your community.
 Oak branches, however, grow heavy with time thus, posing a safety risk to your home and pedestrians.
 To keep your oak in good stead and structurally sound you will need to prune it from time to time.

 Generally, you should always trim your oaks during winter.
 This is the dormant season for oaks when the leaves have fallen off and invasive bugs are not about.

 Can you trim an Oak in summer?

-It is not recommendable to trim your oaks during summer.
+It is not recommended to trim your oaks during summer.
 This is the period when oaks can easily get oak wilt, a disease that easily spreads during the warmer months.
 Oak wilt is a fungal disease spread by insects that are quite active during summer (April to the end of October).
 When the insects land on an oak freshly trimmed and open wounds, the disease quickly spreads.